Minnesota Department of Transportation

 Technology Investment Management Program

-• As applications are retired or replaced or professional/technical contracts expire, consult with the assigned Application Steward, Office of Chief Counsel, and MNIT to ensure that MnDOT data is retrieved as referenced in the applicable Data Management and Services Agreement and Certificate of Return or Destruction of Government Data Agreement.
+• As software applications are retired or replaced or professional/technical contracts expire, consult with the assigned Application Steward, the Office of Chief Counsel, and MNIT to ensure that MnDOT data is returned or destroyed as referenced in the applicable Data Management and Services Agreement and Certificate of Return or Destruction of Government Data Agreement.

 Employees